precice/preeco-orga/guidelines/guidelines-adapters.md

 We consider an adapter fulfilling all of these criteria as *Interoperable* and *maintainable*.
 The adapter plays well with other adapters from the community and feels part of the preCICE ecosystem.
 The preCICE maintainers are, if necessary, able to maintain the adapter (e.g. update it to newer preCICE versions).

 - [ ] S.1: The adapter is accompanied by one or more application cases to test it, covering the complete claimed functionality.
 These test cases must be provided as independent application cases.
-- [ ] S.2: The documentation provides references to related studies or literature necessary to understand the modeling and implementation (at least in submitted or preprint state).
+- [ ] S.2: The documentation provides references to related studies or literature necessary to understand the modeling and implementation (at least in preprint state).
 - [ ] S.3: The adapter has a clear open-source license.
 - [ ] S.4: The adapter uses a publicly-accessible version control system.
 - [ ] S.5: The adapter configuration covers the mesh name, data names, participant name, and name of the preCICE configuration file.